Fast and Simple Densest Subgraph with Predictions: Experiments

-We restrict our experiment to graphs with at least 100 edges.
-Approximately 300 graphs are used to form the training data set.
-Since the nodes lack attributes, we follow a standard practice in graph learning and use local structural features.
+Since the nodes lack attributes, we follow standard practice in graph learning and use local structural features.
 Specifically, each node is characterized by its degree, the average degree of its neighbors, and the total number of nodes in its graph.
-These features can be computed for all nodes in $O(m)$ time, which matches the linear time complexity of our algorithm.
-The label is 1 if a node belongs to the densest subgraph, and 0 otherwise.
+These features can be computed for all nodes in $O(n+m)$ time, matching the linear-time complexity of our algorithm.
+The label is $1$ if a node belongs to the densest at-most-$15$ subgraph, and $0$ otherwise.
+We obtain the ground truth by brute-force, using the pruning techniques described below.

-To generate ground truth labels for nodes in the training graphs, we compute the exact densest subgraphs using Goldberg's max-flow-based algorithm, implemented by Tsourakakis \cite{tsourakakis_densest_subgraph_2025}.
-We use a random forest with 10 decision trees as the classifier.

-In summary, each data point corresponds to a node, described by its degree, the average degree of its neighbors, and the total number of nodes in its graph.
-The label indicates whether the node belongs to the densest subgraph.
-An example densest subgraph is shown in Figure \ref{fig:ds-ex}.

-This model, even with just degree and average neighbor degree as attributes, is quite capable.
-It manages to recall 89\% of the densest subgraph.
-See Table \ref{tab:classification-report}.

-Hereinafter, we refer to the subgraph consisting of nodes predicted by the classifier to be in the densest subgraph as the predictor’s output.
-Our goal is to compare the output of Algorithm~\ref{alg:1} with that of the predictor and Charikar’s greedy algorithm.
-The obvious metric is the output density (i.e., the density of the output subgraph).

-We evaluate our algorithm on 250 test graphs that are not part of the training set.
-As shown in Figure~\ref{fig:comp1} where each data point is a graph in the test set, the \( y \)-axis represents the output density of Algorithm~\ref{alg:1}, which augments the predictor’s output by adding additional nodes.
-The \( x \)-axis corresponds to the density of the predictor’s output.
-In nearly all cases, our algorithm (with \( \epsilon = 0.2 \)) improves the density over the predictor's output.
-On average, Algorithm~\ref{alg:1}'s solution achieves a 37\% higher density than the non-augmented one of the predictor.

-We are also interested in comparing our algorithm with the linear-time greedy algorithm by Charikar that yields a 1/2-approximation.
-The improvement over Charikar's greedy algorithm, given the predictor, is also evident as shown in Figure \ref{fig:comp2}.
-The improvement is at 31\% in average.

-\paragraph{A larger test set.} We further increased the test size to 1,000 unseen graphs to establish statistical significance.
-The percentage improvements in terms of ouput density are shown in Figure~\ref{fig:combined-bar}.

-On this larger test set, in terms of output density, Algorithm~\ref{alg:1} outperforms the predictor in 98\% of the instances.
-In the best case, it achieves an improvement of up to 372\%, while in the worst case, its output is 16\% worse than that of the predictor.
-On average, Algorithm~\ref{alg:1} improves the output density by 38\% over the predictor.